Serengeti – Safari and the Great Migration – Part 2

 How did we meet our guide?

-When you exit and go to the other side of the building, all hotel, campsite etc. Safari vehicles of places reserved for you will be waiting there.
-According to the star status, acquaintance takes place there accompanied by treats.
+When you exit all hotel, campsite etc. Safari vehicles of places reserved for you will be waiting there.
 There was no one getting off the plane or going to the same hotel with us, and then they didn’t include anyone in the safaris.
 Our vehicle remained private for us, so this may change depending on the hotel you stay in, we did not see very crowded vehicles.

 As soon as you get in the vehicle, the safari starts.
 The guides are constantly communicating with each other with the help of the radios in the vehicles.
 Where and which animal is sunbathing and shaded, they all get the news.
-Of course, since the frequented places of animal groups are known, they actually find it as if they have put it with their hands.
 As we started to move forward, we first encountered the giraffe.
 As we continued, we came across vultures and a herd of ox-headed antelopes:

-The so-called Great Migration is actually – as you may know – all the herbivorous ox-headed antelopes in the region roam the Mara and Serengeti Region throughout the year, followed by all the other carnivores.
+The so-called Great Migration is actually all the herbivorous ox-headed antelopes in the region roam the Mara and Serengeti Region throughout the year, followed by all the other carnivores.
 In the first chapter, I specifically selected this season and mentioned that at this time of the year, the migration will be in Tanzania.
-There are helpful images on the internet where you can see this migration and the cycle within the continent.
-All you have to do is find out where the animals will be at the time you plan the trip.

 We were definitely in the right place at the right time.
 Briefly, to give additional information about our hotel selection; Grumeti Migration Camp, as you can guess from the name, is very close to Grumeti Game Reserve and the Grumeti River runs behind it.
-Since we will also spend time at the hotel, we have decided on this strategic point.
 All hotels have huge viewing terraces.
 Especially when the sun is just rising in the morning, the animals are very active in the evening, close to sunset.
 Not to mention the nights, I think it’s their most active hunting time—you can guess the level of vitality from the sounds of your bed as you wait to fall asleep, and sometimes you’re even woken up by the sound of trees being uprooted (typical itching behavior of elephants).
-In order not to miss the transitions at the times I mentioned, I say chase the accommodation opportunities at strategic points.

-If it is necessary to return to the Seronera->Hotel transfer, there is a break in line.
 The first break of the first day is at the Serengeti Visitor’s Centre, with vehicles belonging to almost all hotels.
-This is actually a picnic area where you can have general information about the history of the park.
-Here, we ate our meal prepared for us at the hotel and delivered to the guide.
+Here, we ate our meal prepared for us at the hotel.
 Our first day’s meal generally consisted of fruit, hamburger, cake and a drink.
 Although we weren’t vegan at the time, we talked to the guide about our food choices and changed them.
 For the car locker, we asked for more water instead of coke and soda.

 In addition to the meals, alcoholic and non-alcoholic beverages and “large” water are chargeable.
 As long as we were at the hotel, we paid the most money for water ($5), as is the case everywhere else, other than that, local companies’ beers are $10.